• Menu

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

 A good 5-star hotel to base yourself in the Yucatan Peninsula in nearby Merida is the Wyndham Hotel.
-Merida is located 90 km away with an average driving time of 1.5 hours.
-Merida is a good base to visit Chichen Itza, Izamal, Uxmal and other Mayan sites.
+Merida is located 90 km away, with an average driving time of 1.5 hours.
+Merida is a good base from which to visit Chichen Itza, Izamal, Uxmal, and other Mayan sites.

-We would recommend staying one night in Celestun and then making a base in Merida.
-We have included Celestun hotels in the article as an option for you.
+We recommend staying one night in Celestun and then making a base in Merida.
+We have included Celestun Hotels in the article as an option.

 Check out the latest availability here on accommodation in Celestun: